solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

    ![Open Data hub in Synapse Analytics Studio](./media/ex01-open-data-hub.png)

 7. Switch to the `Linked` tab.
-Under `Storage accounts`, expand the **Storage account** node, expand the data lake storage account, and then select the `wwi` file system.
+Under `Storage accounts`, expand the **Azure Data Lake Storage Gen2** node, expand the data lake storage account, and then select the `wwi` file system.

 8. Inside the selected file system, navigate to `factsale-parquet` -> `2012` -> `Q1` -> `InvoiceDateKey=2012-01-01`.